Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 780 Ti should in theory be quite a bit better than the GeForce GTX 1070 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 780 Ti should theoretically be much superior to the GeForce GTX 1070 in general. (explain)

-Texel RateThe GeForce GTX 780 Ti will be a small bit (approximately 16%) more effective at texture filtering than the GeForce GTX 1070. (explain)
+Texel RateThe GeForce GTX 780 Ti should be a little bit (approximately 16%) better at AF than the GeForce GTX 1070. (explain)

-Pixel RateThe GeForce GTX 1070 will be quite a bit (more or less 129%) faster with regards to full screen anti-aliasing than the GeForce GTX 780 Ti, and also capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 1070 should be much (about 129%) better at full screen anti-aliasing than the GeForce GTX 780 Ti, and should be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison